marcpaterno/spack_retreat/plan-for-standard-builds.md

 We distinguish two types of standard builds:

 1. A standard build of a *package*, which is built in a single variant, which includes the union of the set of features needed for the building of the experiment-specific software that uses LArSoft.
-For example, if one experiment requires ROOT with support Apache Arrow, and another requires support for graphviz, then the standard build of ROOT would include both the Apache Arrow variant and the graphviz variant.
+For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow variant and the graphviz variant.
 It will be up to the LArSoft collaboration to determine, in collaobration with the experiments, which set of features should be included in the standard build of each package.

 Usually a *package* consists of all the software contained in a single repository.